Main content

 Jane advances Greenbelt’s land conservation goals by organizing and facilitating events that engage the public not only with Greenbelt, but with the benefits of open space throughout Essex County.

-She works to create a wide variety of programs throughout all corners of Essex County, as well as meeting the needs of all age groups and lifestyles of participants.
-Jane is also part of our efforts to make our reservations and properties accessible to all.
+She works to create a wide variety of programs throughout all corners of Essex County, while also meeting the needs of participants across all age groups and lifestyles.
+Jane is also part of our efforts to make our reservations and properties accessible to everyone.

 Rebecca Smalley